-Like High School, Elementary School is also code deficient in many areas due to its age.
+Like the High School, the elementary school is also code deficient in many areas due to its age.
 Primarily a fire sprinkler system would be required, or a building separation fire wall be built to divide the building into smaller sections.
-If a fire sprinkler isn't installed all hallway walls would need to be 1-hour rated to provide safe egress for students and staff in the event of a fire.
-This would require fire-rated wall and door systems and all doors be on closers to keep them shut all the time.
+If a fire sprinkler isn't installed all hallway walls would need to be 1 hour rated to provide a safe egress for students and staff in the event of a hallway.
+This would require fire rated wall and door systems and all doors be on closers to keep them shut all the time.
 The gymnasium does not have adequate exits from the upper mezzanine seating as there is only one.